Political groups of the European Parliament: Communists and socialists

 The Left has MEPs in 14 member states.
 Dark red indicates member states sending multiple MEPs, light red indicates member states sending a single MEP.

-The first communist group in the European Parliament was the "Communist and Allies Group" founded on 16 October 1973.
-It stayed together until 25 July 1989 when it split into two groups, the "Left Unity" Group with 14 members and the "Group of the European United Left" (EUL) with 28 members.
-EUL collapsed in January 1993 after the Italian Communist Party became the Democratic Party of the Left and its MEPs joined the PES Group, leaving Left Unity as the only leftist group before the 1994 elections.
-The name was resurrected immediately after the elections when the "Confederal Group of the European United Left" was formed on 19 July 1994.
-On 6 January 1995, when parties from Sweden and Finland joined, the Group was further renamed to the "Confederal Group of the European United Left–Nordic Green Left" and it has stayed that way to the present.
+The first communist group in the European Parliament was the Communist and Allies Group, which was founded on 16 October 1973.
+It stayed together until 25 July 1989, when it split into two groups, the Left Unity Group, which included 14 members, and the Group of the European United Lef (EUL), whch had 28 members.
+EUL collapsed in January 1993, after the Italian Communist Party became the Democratic Party of the Left and its MEPs joined the PES Group, leaving Left Unity as the only leftist group before the 1994 elections.
+The name was resurrected immediately after the elections when the Confederal Group of the European United Left was formed on 19 July 1994.
+On 6 January 1995, when parties from Sweden and Finland joined, the group was further renamed to the Confederal Group of the European United Left–Nordic Green Left (GUE/NGL).
+In January 2021, the GUE/NGL changed its name to The Left in the European Parliament – GUE/NGL.